R1shal1n/APT-Attack-Simulation/Iranian APT/Charming Kitten/README.md

 <img width="1262" height="700" alt="word-image-341009-175304-1-1262x700" src="https://github.com/user-attachments/assets/78362455-3c93-4a60-88ec-6132d407f166" />

-The attack group delivered a malicious Excel file designed to mimic the target’s internal financial records.
+The attack group delivered a malicious Excel and Word files designed to mimic the target’s internal financial records.
 The lure appeared as a legitimate spreadsheet containing payment details and cash flow projections.

 The infected document included specific references to “Engineering, Construction & Marine Services” and used local currency (AED), along with realistic transaction descriptions such as “Payroll Payments via WPS,” making it highly convincing to the target.